On this page:

 - 12 Husky 100 Scholars

 - 2 Assistant Professors

-There are seven core LSJ faculty members and one lecturer, most of whom are jointly appointed with another unit.
-In addition, three adjunct faculty members provide considerable support through their teaching, research, and service.
-The LSJ faculty possess a well-deserved reputation for teaching innovation and scholarly productivity.
-LSJ faculty members have received the University’s Distinguished Teaching Award and other recognitions for high-caliber teaching.
+There are eleven LSJ faculty members, many of whom are jointly appointed with another Department.
+LSJ faculty enjoy a well-deserved reputation for teaching innovation and scholarly productivity.
+They have received the University’s Distinguished Teaching Award and other recognitions for high-caliber teaching.
 Many have had their scholarly achievements recognized with major book and paper awards from professional associations.
-An LSJ faculty member recently served as president of the Law and Society Association, the major international scholarly organization for socio-legal scholars; one serves as director of the University of Washington Human Rights Center; and another serves as chair of the Harry Bridges Labor Center.
-Two recent winners of the University of Washington’s Public Service Award are members of the LSJ faculty.
+An LSJ faculty member recently served as president of the Law and Society Association, the major international scholarly organization for socio-legal scholars, and one serves as director of the University of Washington Human Rights Center.
+Two recent winners of the University’s Public Service Award are members of the LSJ faculty.